atubak400/-Creating-and-Managing-Kubernetes-Cluster-using-Kind-and-Terraform/README.md

 1. Install Kind and download Docker Desktop

-2. Run brew install kind on your terminal
+2. Run brew install kind on your terminal(for mac laptop)

-3. Launch and sign in to your Docker Desktop
+3. Launch and sign into your Docker Desktop

 4. Create kind-config.yaml file